anandojha/APBS_BrownDye_Ligand_Ranking_Scripts/README.md

 6. VMD (https://www.ks.uiuc.edu/Research/vmd/)

 What you need before running the scripts:
-1. PDB files of all the ligands (sequentially numbered from 1-n for n belonging to any integer) in the Ligands folder
+1. PDB files of all the ligands (sequentially numbered from 1-n for n belonging to any integer) in the ligands folder
 2. PDB file of the receptor named as receptor.pdb

 What does the scripts do: